 Students in all Master of Public Health programs must complete a graduate internship or field experience, which provides an opportunity to demonstrate mastery of skills acquired during the degree program.
 For students in the Biostatistics program, this is a 6-credit, minimum 200-hour experience that concludes with a final summary report.
-The culminating experience involves two components: 1) the Biostatistics comprehensive exam and 2) the final integrative paper, which builds on the field experience and requires students to address all of the program's competencies.

-Information, including a video of current students and alumni sharing wisdom about their field experiences, can be found on the SPH website:
+Information, including a video of current students and alumni sharing wisdom about their field experiences, can be found on the SPH website: http://ohsu-psu-sph.org/index.php/current-students/field-experience/

-http://ohsu-psu-sph.org/index.php/current-students/field-experience/